-- Keep a face washer on hand for sticky fingers or dribble.
+- Keep a face washer/wipes on hand for sticky fingers or dribble.

 - Wear and bring, bright colourful clothing.
 Avoid logos, excessive pictures and loud patterns.

-- Bring any fun or unusual statement accessories (that would suit the location or expresses your child’s personality) like cool sunnies, first pair of shoes, favourite toy, funky boots, yellow gumboots, kids umbrellas, colourful blanket, trendy jackets, braces, ties, jewellery, oversized big floppy red hat,oversized beaded necklace for toddlers, mummy’s high heels, superhero capes and anything else you have.
-Layered outfits look fabulous.
-Here is a great example of layered bright winter clothing on girls combining stripes, spots, solid colours and accessories that make your photos pop and look fun.
-Just customise the clothes for the season you’re in so instead of a beanie, wear a sunhat or a light cardigan instead of a hooded jumper.
+- Bring any fun or unusual statement accessories (that would suit the location or expresses your child’s personality) like sunnies, first pair of shoes, favourite toy, funky boots, yellow gumboots, kids umbrellas, colourful blanket, trendy jackets, braces, ties, jewellery, oversized big floppy red hat, oversized beaded necklace for toddlers, mummy’s high heels, etc. Layered outfits look fabulous.
+Customise the clothes for the season you’re in so instead of a beanie, wear a sunhat or a light cardigan instead of a hooded jumper.
 Just remember keep layers so your photos show depth and interest.
 (This is where us adult girls can go crazy getting all the fun colours in a session without wearing them ourselves!)

 - Most of the session you and your child will photographed in bare feet, unless we are venturing outside or on location.
-Avoid white sneakers – daggy!
-But more dressing casual shoes like converse look more stylish.
+Avoid sneakers, instead wear casual shoes like converse.

 - If you’d like to give them a lolly treat at the end – those extra big coloured lollipops provide fabulous smiles!